panitw/easy-rpm/README.md

 Type: `Array` or `Function`
 Default Value: `""`

-An array of changelog lines or a function called to create a changelog.
+An array of changelog lines or a function called to create an array of lines containing the changelog.
 This will add the `%changelog` to the spec-file.

 #### options.dependencies
 Type: `Array<String>`